m7a/jmbb/README.md

 make backups more convenient.

-Wrapper scripts are also helpful to add additional utility invocations, provide required environment variables (cf. table below) and to enter source directories automatically.
+Wrapper scripts are also helpful to add additional utility invocations, provide required environment variables (cf. table above) and to enter source directories automatically.

 Bug reporting
 =============